hanzlasajid/circula-playwright-typescript/README.md

 ## Introduction for the `Task II` and `Task III` (Scroll to the end for detailed notes on `Task I`  )
 For the exploratory testing part, I have highlighted the main emphasis in **bold letters**.
 I have left out performance, accessibility, or non-functional testing, as they may be out of scope for the discussion.
 However, I would be open to discussing what could be done in that regard in a meeting.

-I have assumed that users input information in a **left-to-right manner** (i.e., Deutsch or English), not from a script such as Arabic, which renders right-to-left.

 Other considerations, such as testing **cross-device & screen sizes**, have been left out of my testing script below, as I believe they were out of scope.
 However, I am open to discussing their inclusion if needed.
 The **matrix of real devices** for testing depends on what the customer base uses.
 In my current organization, we use **PostHog** to assess popular vendors and specific devices that our customers use and then test on a sample set of devices.
 These specifics are left out of this discussion as I do not have access to your user base statistics.

+I have assumed that users input information in a **left-to-right manner** (i.e., Deutsch or English), not from a script such as Arabic, which renders right-to-left.

 ---

 ## Task II: Add error message for character limit for purpose field - Android

+I tested this part of the design primarily for `empty state and initial input behavior`, `character counter`, `text area expansion`, and `content and scrolling/ overflow`.

 -  Verify that the **"Add purpose"** placeholder text appears when the field is empty.
 -  Verify **recently used purposes** are displayed below the input field.